nbaetge/naames_multiday/rmd/Process_Data.md

 Because there are no BGEs and CCFs associated with AT32, we will apply those from AT38 to that cruise.

-BCD and specific growth rates will be integrated for the 0-100 m, the 100-200, and the 200-300 m boxes.
+BCD and specific growth rates will be integrated for the 0-75 m, the 75-200 m, and the 200-300 m boxes.

 ``` r
 #calculate bcd and specific growth rates